 Relax And Unwind At One Of Cancun’s Top Resorts

 Cancun, and its surrounding coastal areas are filled with beautiful resorts.
 Many are 5-star with stretches of white sandy beach, spas, pools, restaurants and bars.
-We stayed at Moon Palace – one of Cancun’s premier all-inclusive beach resorts.
+We stayed at Moon Palace Cancun – one of the region’s premier all-inclusive beach resorts.
 It’s home to more than 10 swimming pools, over 20 places to eat and drink, a golf course and several spas.
 The food was exceptional, and I was really impressed with how much there was to do – from its own water park to miniature golf and bowling, it was impossible to be bored.
-Read our full review of Moon Palace.
+Read our full review of Moon Palace Cancun.